Jingkang50/OpenOOD/README.md

 ## Updates
-- **16 June, 2023**: :boom::boom:We are releasing OpenOOD `v1.5`, which includes the following exciting updates.
+- **16 June, 2023**: :boom::boom: We are releasing OpenOOD `v1.5`, which includes the following exciting updates.
 A detailed changelog is provided in the [Wiki](https://github.com/Jingkang50/OpenOOD/wiki/OpenOOD-v1.5-change-log).
     - A new [report](https://arxiv.org/abs/2306.09301) which provides benchmarking results on ImageNet and for full-spectrum detection.
     - A unified, easy-to-use evaluator that allows evaluation by simply creating an evaluator instance and calling its functions.
 Check out this [colab tutorial](https://colab.research.google.com/drive/1tvTpCM1_ju82Yygu40fy7Lc0L1YrlkQF?usp=sharing)!
     -  A live [leaderboard](https://zjysteven.github.io/OpenOOD/) that tracks the state-of-the-art of this field.
 - **14 October, 2022**: OpenOOD `v1.0` is accepted to NeurIPS 2022.
 Check the report [here](https://arxiv.org/abs/2210.07242).
 - **14 June, 2022**: We release `v0.5`.
 - **12 April, 2022**: Primary release to support [Full-Spectrum OOD Detection](https://arxiv.org/abs/2204.05306).